 By Alison Powers, ALP Cycles Coaching

 Riding a bike is different from other endurance sports.
 When we ride a bike, we have the ability to change gears and to choose a cadence to pedal with.
-However, one of the most confusing aspects of cycling is to understand what the ideal cadence is.
+However, one of the most confusing aspects of cycling is to understand what the is ideal cadence.

 Note: Higher cadences imply an easier gear, with less torque applied.
 In turn, a harder gear implies slower cadences with more torque applied.

 For the most part, the higher the intensity and/or speed, the higher your cadence should be.
 The big reason for this higher cadence is that it stresses the aerobic component more.
 A higher cadence engages slow twitch (Type I) muscle fibers, which are the oxidative fibers, thus saving your powerful and fast twitch (Type II) muscle fibers for when you need them- sprinting, attacking, climbing, surging.
 Pedaling with a higher cadence also generates decreased muscle tension and blood vessel compression.
 This allows blood to flow to the muscles with O2 and carry waste products away easier.

 However, a high cadence also puts more stress on your cardiovascular system, thus raising your heart rate- more so, if you are not trained to pedal with a high cadence.
 It’s important to understand that being able to pedal with a higher cadence needs to be learned and adapted over time.
 It can take the body months of training to learn to pedal effectively at a higher cadence.